mshabunin/opencv/doc/tutorials/introduction/config_reference/config_reference.markdown

 ```

 @note
-Due to configuration complexity resulting `.pc` file can contain incomplete list of third-party dependencies and may not work in some configurations, especially for static builds.
+Due to complexity of configuration process resulting `.pc` file can contain incomplete list of third-party dependencies and may not work in some configurations, especially for static builds.
 This feature is not officially supported since 4.x version and is disabled by default.

 ## Build tests, samples and applications {#tutorial_config_reference_general_tests}

-There are two kinds of tests: accuracy (`opencv_test_*`) and performance (`opencv_perf_*`).Tests and applications are enabled by default.
+There are two kinds of tests: accuracy (`opencv_test_*`) and performance (`opencv_perf_*`).
+Tests and applications are enabled by default.
 Examples are not being built by default and should be enabled explicitly.

 Corresponding _cmake_ options:
 ```.sh